league-curriculum/Python-Apprentice/docs/source/getting_started.md

 To get started with this course, you will:

-1. Create an account on [Github](https://github.com)
+1. Create an account on [Github](https://github.com).
-2. Tell us your Github name so we can track your progress
+2. Tell us your Github name so we can track your progress.
-3. Make a copy of the source code repository for the lesson
+3. Make a copy of the source code repository for the course.
-4. Start the web-based programming editor to begin the lesson.
+4. Start the web-based programming editor to begin the course.

 ## 1: Get a Github Account

-Github is a professional source code repository, and almost everything you do at the League will involve Github.
+Github is a professional source code repository, and almost everything you do at the League will involve Github, so let's start with creating a Github account.

 <a href="https://github.com/signup" target="_blank">Create an Account at Github</a>